When it comes to combat, the game progresses in rounds.

 - For the attack, the character cannot aim.

 Each weapon has a specified distance at which it is effective.
 If the target's distance differs from that specified with the weapon, there is a penalty to the hit rolls.

 If the real shooting distance is less than the specified distance of the weapon, the attack is performed normally.
 If the distance is increased up to the double of the weapon, the minimum roll of the hit roll is increased by 2.

 If the target's distance is more than twice the weapon's range away, it is not possible to shoot or attack at the target.

 Any success of the hit roll which was not prevented by cover is a hit on the target of the attack.
 Other circumstances can also cause hits, for example a grenade can cause "3 hits with 2 wounds each".
 Here, hits can be prevented by cover.

 If a character takes hits, they are reduced by the target's protection value.
 The protection is reduced by the penetration of the attacker's weapon.

-A wound is added directly to the wounds taken.
+A wound is added directly to the wounds taken by the character.
 It can only be prevented if a template, equipment or other explicitly contains a rule that modifies wounds.

-If the character's Strength value is higher than 2, the successful attack causes 1 bonus wound.
+If the character's Strength value is higher than 2, the Melee melee attack has Piercing 1.

 If the character's Quickness value is higher than 2, the character adds one die to the roll.